13 Jun One year on, the growth of magicplan

 From vision to realisation

-magicplan pursued one goal right from the beginning: facilitate and automate the planning and realization of projects around the house by capturing data from existing built space.
+Firstly, magicplan pursued one goal from the beginning: facilitate and automate the planning and realization of projects around the house.
 Since the launch in 2011, mobile devices could be utilized for the creation of digital, two-dimensional floor plans and data capturing with AR. magicplan 8 has now entered the third dimension.

 The next dimension: scanning rooms with AI

 magicplan 8 captures a floor‘s shape and size as well as the ceiling height.
-This is the first time that rooms can be mapped in three dimensions with magicplan.
-But that‘s not all: real-time image recognition and processing automatically recognizes, locates and sizes all windows and doors in a room during the floor plan creation process.
+Rooms are mapped in three dimensions with magicplan.
+But that‘s not all: real-time image recognition and processing automatically recognizes, locates and sizes all windows and doors during the floor plan creation process.

 Transforming built space into data to plan projects

 The captured on-site data is the foundation for further project planning.
-All the built space is transformed into data and can be used to estimate materials and costs, generate quotes with a tap, or to conduct surveys.
-With its estimate feature, the app calculates the required materials and costs of materials like paint, flooring, or even work hours.
+The built space then becomes data.
+The purpose of this is to estimate materials and costs, generate quotes with a tap, or to conduct surveys.
+With its estimate feature, the app calculates the required materials and costs of materials like paint and work hours.
 All a user has to do beforehand is to upload their companies price list.

-With another tap, magicplan generates a transparent quote, listing all materials.
-Quotes with magicplan aren‘t assumptions but based on solid data, that was captured on-site.
-And finally, custom questionnaires and markups can be added to any plan to turn magicplan into a surveying tool.
-The magicplan Cloud allows everyone to manage its plans and teams from anywhere as all collected data is sent to a centralized source.
+Additionally, with another tap, magicplan generates a transparent quote, listing all materials.
+Quotes with magicplan are based on solid data, captured on-site.
+Finally, magicplan uses custom questionnaires and markups to turn it into a surveying tool.
+The magicplan Cloud allows everyone to manage its plans and teams from anywhere.

 3D room scanning and the automatic capture of windows & doors is only the beginning. magicplan’s aim is to enable the capture and display of entire rooms, including equipment and furniture, in three dimensions.
-All of the data in a room will be recorded, recognized and systematized utilizing the power of Artificial Intelligence.
+Utilizing Artificial Intelligence, the data in a room is recorded, recognized and systematized.
 In the future, billions of users will use mobiles to map interiors.
 The possibilities of using this data for planning and realizing projects are limitless.